Exceptional — 92/100 (Technical: 90 | Build: 88 | Value: 95 | Versatility: 96)

 Methodology and confidence

 This assessment synthesizes 8 sources across 4 tiers: 1 independent measurement-based evaluation, 5 professional editorial/technical assessments, limited aggregated user-impression evidence, and manufacturer documentation/manual data.
 Confidence level: High based on independent APx555 lab measurements, consistent professional-source consensus, and verified manufacturer specifications.
-MyHiFi has not performed hands-on testing of this unit.
+MyHiFi did not perform hands-on testing of this unit.

 MyHiFi may earn a commission from purchases made through affiliate links.
 This does not influence our editorial decisions or source selection.